makerdao/sai/README.md

-   sai             get the sai token sin             get the sin token skr             get the skr token tab             get how much debt in a cup tag             get the reference price (ref per gem) tax             get the stability fee tip             get the gem price feed
+   sai             get the sai token sin             get the sin token skr             get the skr token tab             get the amount of debt in a cup tag             get the reference price (ref per gem) tax             get the stability fee tip             get the gem price feed